opengsn/docs/relay-server/tutorial.md

 Eventually you will want the ether back.
 To do so:

-1. [Go here](https://qbzzt.github.io/ethereum/gsn/unstake.html) with your wallet (for example, MetaMask) set to the account that created the relay in the first place.
+1. [Go here](https://qbzzt.github.io/ethereum/gsn/unstake.html) with your wallet (for example, MetaMask) set to the account that created the relayer in the first place.
 1. Enter your `RelayManagerAddress` (from https://&lt;your&nbsp;DNS&nbsp;name&gt;/getaddr) and click **Unlock your stake**.
 1. To see the block in which you'll be able to get back your stake either open the browser's console or run this command on the relay.
 Either way, look for `withdrawBlock`.